diggooddodg/Create-image-classifier-Udacity/README.md

 ### Training
 train.py can be executed to build and train the image classifier
 ##### Mandatory argument
-The user will need to specify one mandatory argument 'data_dir' contating the path to the training data directory as str.
+The user will need to specify one mandatory argument 'data_directory' contating the path to the training data directory.
 ##### Optional arguments:
---save_dir: the saving directory.
+--data_directory: the saving directory.
 Default is 'save_directory/'.
 --arch: the user can choose which architecture to use for the neural network.
 The default architecture is vgg13.
---learning_r: sets the Learning rate for gradient descent: default is 0.01.
+--learning_rate: sets the learning rate for gradient descent: default is 0.01.
 --hidden_units: an int specifying how many neurons an extra hidden-layer will contain if so chosen.
 Default is 512.
 --epochs: specifies the number of epochs as integer.
 Set to 20 by default.